 - This is a PbRe drug and is commissioned by CCGs for use in secondary care.
-There should be no prescribing in primary care. - Primary care prescribers should be aware that their patient is receiving tofacitinib and ensure that this is recorded in the patient's notes in order to be alert to potential sideeffects and interactions with other medicines prescribed in primary care.
-This will also ensure that GP records, which are accessed by other healthcare providers, are a true and accurate reflection of the patient's medication.
+There should be no prescribing in primary care. - Primary care prescribers should be aware that their patient is receiving baricitinib in order to be alert to potential side-effects and interactions with other medicines prescribed in primary care.